Megachurch: History

 The origins of the megachurch movement, with many local congregants who returned on a weekly basis, can be traced to the 19th century.
 There were large churches earlier, but they were considerably rarer.

 The first evangelical megachurch was founded in 1861 in London by Charles Spurgeon at the Metropolitan Tabernacle, which had a 6,000-seat auditorium.
 The first megachurch in the United States was the Angelus Temple, founded in 1923 by Aimee Semple McPherson in a 5,300-seat auditorium in Los Angeles.

+However, prior to 1955, megachurches were a rare phenomenon, with only around a dozen in the world.
+During this time, megachurches served a different function than modern megachurches.
+Starting in the 1950s, and accelerating in the 1980s, megachurches began to appear more commonly, which is when they took on the shape they are known by now.
+Between 1955 and 1992, over 350 megachurches were founded in the United States.

 Features

 A megachurch has been defined by the Hartford Institute for Religion Research (2006) and others as any Protestant Christian church attended by at least 2,000 people in a weekend.
-The OED suggests that megachurches often include educational and social activities and are usually Protestant and Evangelical.
+The Oxford English Dictionary suggests that megachurches often include educational and social activities and are usually Protestant and Evangelical.
 These large congregations are a significant development in Protestant Christianity.

 Most of these churches build their buildings in the suburbs of large cities, near major roads and highways, to be visible to as many people as possible and easily accessible by car.
 Some install a large cross as decoration for believers and to signal to potential new members.
+One study found that megachurches in the US are more common in states with higher residential mobility--more people moving homes.
+The hypothesis is that megachurches are easier to join (and leave) than smaller churches, which have more tight-knit communities.
+And these sorts of "easy entry" churches are better suited for newcomers to a community.

 A 2020 study by the Hartford Institute found that 70 percent of American megachurches had a multi-site network and an average of 7.6 services per weekend.
 The study also found that most U.S. megachurches are in Florida, Texas, California, and Georgia.

 Churches that gather more than 10,000 people every Sunday have been dubbed gigachurches.
 In 2015, there were about 100 gigachurches in the United States.

 Several megachurch pastors also preach on television or radio programs, thereby also being televangelists.
 Aimee Semple McPherson was a pioneer of radio evangelism and a founder of an early megachurch.
 Robert Schuller, Oral Roberts, Jerry Falwell, Joel Osteen, and T. D. Jakes developed both megachurch and television audiences.